R1G0-prog/Software-Engineering-project/README.md

 	2. Run the installer: python-installer.exe

 	Important: During installation, select "Add Python to PATH" before proceeding.
-	You can run this command once done to confirm the installation is complete: python --version
+	You can run the following command once done to confirm the installation is complete: python --version